Stop Near GWB Leads To Hidden $150,000, Arrest Of NYC Driver, Prosecutor Says

 A money launderer from Queens was caught with more than $150,000 in cash stashed throughout an SUV during a traffic stop in Fort Lee, authorities said.

-Investigators with the Bergen County Prosecutor’s Narcotics Task Force stopped a Chevy Suburban driven by Hongwei Zheng, a 39-year-old liquor store cashier, late last week, Prosecutor Mark Musella said.
+Investigators with the Bergen County Prosecutor’s Narcotics Task Force stopped a Chevy Suburban driven by Hongwei Zheng, a 39-year-old liquor store cashier from Flushing, late last week, Prosecutor Mark Musella said.

 They found $158,900.00 in cash “concealed in different locations in the vehicle,” Musella said.